vidarsko/ComFiT/docs/Plotting.md

 # Plotting

-The `ComFiT` package uses `matplotlib` as the default plotting library.
+The `ComFiT` package comes with two plotting libraries: `matplotlib` and `plotly`.
-This is because `matplotlib` is a very versatile and well-documented library that is widely used in the scientific community.
+While `matplotlib` is a very versatile and well-documented library that is widely used in the scientific community, plotly has interactive features and works very well with the online tutorials.

-In order to master the use of `matplotlib`, one needs to understand the basic structure of the library.
+## Matplotlib

 The basic structure of `matplotlib` is that it has a `figure` object that contains `axes` objects.
 One can think of the `figure` object as the window in which the plot is drawn, and the `axes` object as the plot itself.